 The Acadience Math benchmark goals and composite scores indicate the level of skill a student is achieving and how that goal aligns with the likeliness of achieving future mathematics goals.
-(See Table 7.)
+(See Table 4, page 16.)
 These goals and scores change based on the particular grade and time of year.
 The following table provides a summary of benchmark goals and cut points for risk in kindergarten through sixth grade, for all three benchmark periods.
-For more information, please see Acadience Math-Benchmark Goals and Composites Scores (opens new window).
+For more information, please see Acadience Math Benchmark Goals and Composites Scores.

-Table 7 Acadience Math Benchmark Goals
+Table 4 Acadience Math Benchmark Goals